Lower Bounds on Performance of Metric Tree Indexing Schemes for Exact Similarity Search in High Dimensions

-A very general class of functions satisfying this VC dimension bound is provided by a theorem of Goldberg and Jerrum \cite{GJ} about function classes parametrized by elements of $\R^s$ whose computation involves arithmetic operations, conditioning on inequalities, and inputs $0$ or $1$.
-Apparently, the decision functions of all indexing schemes used in practice so far in Euclidean (and Hamming cube) domains fall into this class.
+A very general class of functions satisfying this VC dimension bound is provided by a theorem of Goldberg and Jerrum \cite{GJ}, and apparently decision functions of all indexing schemes used in practice so far in Euclidean (and Hamming cube) domains fall into this class.

-Under above assumptions, we prove a superpolynomial in $d$ lower bound on the expected average performance of a metric tree.
+Under above assumptions, we prove a lower bound $\Omega(n^{1/4})$ on the expected average performance of a metric tree.
 This bound is in particular superpolynomial in $d$.

-The domains of interest are the Euclidean space $\R^d$ equipped with the gaussian measure $\gamma^d$, the cube $[0,1]^d$ with the uniform measure, the Euclidean sphere $\s^n$ with the Haar (Lebesgue) measure, and the Hamming cube $\{0,1\}^n$ with the Hamming distance and the counting measure.
-In order to treat all of these simultaneously, we work in a general setting of metric spaces with measure.
-This approach, in our view, helps to stress the underlying geometry while ignoring the unnecessary detail.